HomeVisionXL Plugins

 Returns or sets the infrared pulse data of the specified infrared signal.

-hvImport plug-in procedure
+hvImport ?-name name? procedure

 hvLastUpdate objectType ?set?